remarkablemark/remarkablemark.github.io/_posts/2017/2017-10-12-check-git-dirty.md

 ## git status

-But to check for the presence of untracked files, you'll need `git status`:
+To check for the presence of untracked files, you'll need [`git status`](https://git-scm.com/docs/git-status):

 ```sh
 $ git status --short
 ```

+> The [`--short`](https://git-scm.com/docs/git-status#Documentation/git-status.txt--s) option returns the output in short-format.

-For example, if `LICENSE` is created and `README.md` is modified:
+For example, if `README.md` is modified and `LICENSE` is untracked:

 ```sh
 $ git status -s